Specialties.

 Pregnancy and childbirth can either cause or exacerbate underlying depression, anxiety, or OCD.
 Postpartum depression occurs in about 12% of women nationally, and 15% of women in the state of Michigan (2019 CDC PRAMS data).
 Risk factors for developing postpartum depression can include low social support, difficulty getting pregnant, previous history of depression, delivering preterm (<37 weeks), pregnancy complications, and having a baby who has been hospitalized.
 Postpartum anxiety and anxiety while pregnant can occur in as many as 10% of women.
 It can look like constant, uncontrollable anxiety, panic attacks, or obsessions and/or compulsions.
 The good news is that prenatal, perinatal, and postpartum mood issues are treatable through psychotherapy.
 Start the therapy early in your journey if you think you’re at risk or notice any symptoms.

-Having a pregnancy loss can feel like isolating and lonely.
+Experiencing miscarriages, infant loss, or infertility can feel isolating and lonely.
 While 1/5 women experience a miscarriage, it is still not talked about enough to make the greater public understand how devastating it can be.
 It often leaves women feeling guilty, questioning what they did to cause the loss, worrying that they will not be able to get pregnant again, and fearing they will lose a future pregnancy.
-Therapy can help process the feelings of the loss and prepare for the feelings that could arise in a future pregnancy.
+Couples who have infertility can also experience similar feelings.
+They may question what they did to cause the infertility, why others can be parents and they cannot, and how they can live in a world where a majority of child-rearing age adults have children.
+Therapy can help process the feelings of the loss/infertility, prepare for the feelings that could arise in a future pregnancy, process the complex nature of life without children, or determine the next steps in pursuit of having a child.